Homemade cashew based vegan butter – learn to make your very own dairy free butter using presoaked cashew nuts, yes it’s that simple.

 Finally I found a recipe from a woman called Rhea who made vegan butter that was cashew based (click the link).
 I was overjoyed and immediately gathered the ingredients together to make my own version; turmeric for colour, himalayan pink salt, water, raw organic apple cidar, coconut milk, olive and a pinch of xanthan gum and this non gmo sunflower lecithin granules made from sunflower seeds.
 Lecithin is an important of making vegan butter, in the past I’ve had a difficult time finding sunflower lecithin granules.
 Lecithin granules are made from soya, I prefer to use sunflower lecithin granules and brought mine from health monthly.
 You can click here if you wish to purchase it

-The results were divine, at first I was slightly apprehensive about how it would turn out, but that soon dissipated once I saw the liquids congeal
+The results of the homemade cashew based vegan butter were divine.
+At first I was slightly apprehensive about how it would turn out, but that soon dissipated once I saw the liquids congeal

 FYI – I’ve made this butter several times now and found it has an extremely short shelf life (week or so).
 Perhaps this is cue in part to the cashew puree being raw and unpasteurised.
 Nonetheless, storage wise keep it in the freezer and thaw out – use and refreeze.
 I’ve been doing this with no problems, plus reduces the chances of leaving a batch in the fridge and having to waste money by tossing out the whole thing.